meribold/git-snap/README.md

 2.  create a throwaway commit, and
 3.  switch back to the original branch.

-This works, but it's a bit cumbersome.
-It becomes more difficult when already having added a subset of the local changes to the index in preparation of the next commit: how can the index be saved and restored?
-I wrote `git-snap` to automate this workflow.
+This works, but it's a bit cumbersome, so I wrote `git-snap` to automate this workflow.

 ## Usage